-Broadway Bridges offers New York City DOE high schools $10 tickets to select weeknight and matinee performances of participating Broadway productions from October through December and February through mid-March.
+Broadway Bridges offers New York City DOE high schools $10 tickets to select weeknight and matinee performances of participating Broadway productions from October through December and January through April.

 Full-time teachers and administrators in New York City public (DOE) high schools may register with the program.
 Assistant teachers, para-professionals or part-time teachers are not eligible to register with the program.